husqybot/husqybot.github.io/docs/modules/tags.md

 - One tag can have multiple names;
 - A tag name can be used for more than 1 tag, just add it to the other tag;
-- The content of the tags support the markdown styling Discord has implemented;
+- The content of the tags support the markdown styling Discord has implemented and it supports Husqy variables;

 :::